JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7938 days**.

-And here is a just a random fact -  **In 1888, an Egyptian peasant discovered an estimated three hundred thousand mummified cats in Beni Hassan, Egypt.
-Of the cats that were not stolen once, the find was made public, the remaining mummified cats were shipped to Great Britain to be used as agricultural fertilizer**.
+And here is a just a random fact -  **In a day, kids in the U.S. that are between the ages of 2 - 8 spend 28 minutes of their time coloring**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)